AndreaCrotti/personal-blog/src/conf.rst

    python myscript.py -D database.user:newuser

-Will override the settings but is not allowed to create new settings (both to simplify the implementation and to avoid simple typos)
+Will override the settings but is not allowed to create new settings (both to simplify the implementation and to avoid simple typos).

-All this is done using Python white magic.
+All this is very simple and can be implemented with some Python white magic.
-(use *vars* to read from the variable)

-First of all we create a singleton object that will store the configuration.
+The final parsed configuration is just a dictionary and can is loaded only once, and accessed from every module via *get_conf*.

 .. code:: python